NicolasLefeld/expressBoilerplate/README.md

 * Use eslint, its a file formater.
 You'll use a comercial format style, like the one used on [Airbnb](https://github.com/airbnb/javascript)
 * Store the dates with unix time format on the DB
 * If you need to work with arrays, numbers, objects, strings, etc. Check [lodash](https://lodash.com/)!
+* Use Morgan.
+It's a good tool for debuging.

 ## Information about the technologies used
 * Node JS